appseconnect/docs/_posts/Package Documents/2020-12-23-Package-Document-For-NAV-Magento-B2B.md

 1. **Company Add [B2B]**

-Flow Description: This ProcessFlow will integrate the newly on boarded Companies and their details to your B2B business line-up from Dynamics NAV to Magento2.
+This ProcessFlow will integrate the newly on boarded Companies and their details to your B2B business line-up from Dynamics NAV to Magento2.
 The following Customer details will be synced: Company Group ID, First Name, Last Name, Email, Gender, Store id, Website id, City, postcode, Shipping Address, Billing Address, Country Address, and Telephone.
 This ProcessFlow is also equipped with a Post-Acknowledgement flow that syncs back WebCustomerId & WebSyncFlag back to Dynamics NAV from Magento2.

 2. **Company Update [B2B]**

-Flow Description: This ProcessFlow will integrate the updated Companies and their details to your B2B business line-up from Dynamics NAV to Magento2.
+This ProcessFlow will integrate the updated Companies and their details to your B2B business line-up from Dynamics NAV to Magento2.
 The Details that are synced while adding companies will only be updated.

 3. **Contact Person Add (Dyanmics NAV to Magento) [B2B]**

-Flow Description: This ProcessFlow is featured to add Contact Persons of the Companies from Dynamics NAV to Magento2.
+This ProcessFlow is featured to add Contact Persons of the Companies from Dynamics NAV to Magento2.
 The following details of the Contact Person Add will be integrated: Customer id, email, first name, last name & Customer Business Relation.
 Both the flows in this ProcessFlow is also equipped with SyncBack that updates back a Post-Acknowledment value to the Source.
 All the Flows will be executed from SAP Business One to Magento2.

 4. **Contact Person Update (SAP B1 to Magento) [B2B]**

-Flow Description: This ProcessFlow is featured to Update the details of the Contact Persons of the Companies added to your business network.
+This ProcessFlow is featured to Update the details of the Contact Persons of the Companies added to your business network.
 Only the details added will adding Contact Persons will be updated and synced from SAP Business One to Magento2.

 5. **Customer Specific Special Price Add [B2B]**

-Flow Description: This ProcessFlow is featured to add Company specific Special Prices from Dynamics NAV to Magento2.
+This ProcessFlow is featured to add Company specific Special Prices from Dynamics NAV to Magento2.
 The following are the details that will be added on its sync: WebsiteId, customer id, pricelist details, Start & End Date, Product SKU, & Special.

 6. **Customer Specific Special Price Update [B2B]**

-Flow Description: This ProcessFlow is featured to update the added Company specific Special Prices frmom Dynamics NAV to Magento2.
+This ProcessFlow is featured to update the added Company specific Special Prices frmom Dynamics NAV to Magento2.
 The following are the details that were added will only be updated when executed this ProcessFlow.

 7. **Customer Specific Tier Price Add [B2B]**

-Flow Description: This Processflow is featured to add Company Specific Tier prices from Dynamics NAV to Magento2.
+This Processflow is featured to add Company Specific Tier prices from Dynamics NAV to Magento2.
 The following details would be added with this processflow: SourceKey, website id, pricelist id, discount type, Product SKU, Quantity, & Tier Price.
 This processflow is also equipped with a post - acknowledgement flow thats sync back Customer Tier Price Flag & Customer Tier Price Id from Magento2 to Dynamics NAV.

 8. **Customer Specific Tier Price Update [B2B]**

-Flow Description: This Processflow is featured to UPDATE the customer specific tier prices from Dynamics NAV to Magento2.
+This Processflow is featured to UPDATE the customer specific tier prices from Dynamics NAV to Magento2.
 The details that were added in the processflow **Customer Specific Tier Price Add [B2B]** will only be updated on executing this processflow.
 This processflow is will also update the post acknowledgment values of the syncs back the updated  Customer Tier Price Flag & Customer Tier Price Id from Magento2 to Dynamics NAV.

+9. **Sales Representative Add [B2B]**

 ## Action Filter configurations: